puppetlabs/puppet-specifications/language/resource-api/README.md

 ## Catalog access

 There is no way to access the catalog from the implementation.
 Several existing types rely on this to implement advanced functionality.
 Some of those use-cases would be better suited to be implemented as "external" catalog transformations, instead of munging the catalog from within the compilation process.

+## Logging for unmanaged instances

+The implementation could provide log messages for resource instances that were not passed into the `set` call.
+In the current implementation those will be reported to the log, but will not cause the same resource-based reporting as a managed resource.
+How this is handeled in the future might change drastically.

 # Earlier notes

-Draft for new type and provider API
+## Draft for new type and provider API

-Hi *,

 The type and provider API has been the bane of my existence since I [started writing native resources](https://github.com/DavidS/puppet-mysql-old/commit/d33c7aa10e3a4bd9e97e947c471ee3ed36e9d1e2).
 Now, finally, we'll do something about it.
 I'm currently working on designing a nicer API for types and providers.
 My primary goals are to provide a smooth and simple ruby developer experience for both scripters and coders.
 Secondary goals were to eliminate server side code, and make puppet 4 data types available.
 Currently this is completely aspirational (i.e. no real code has been written), but early private feedback was encouraging.

 To showcase my vision, this [gist](https://gist.github.com/DavidS/430330ae43ba4b51fe34bd27ddbe4bc7) has the [apt_key type](https://github.com/puppetlabs/puppetlabs-apt/blob/master/lib/puppet/type/apt_key.rb) and [provider](https://github.com/puppetlabs/puppetlabs-apt/blob/master/lib/puppet/provider/apt_key/apt_key.rb) ported over to my proposal.
 The second example there is a more long-term teaser on what would become possible with such an API.

 The new API, like the existing, has two parts: the implementation that interacts with the actual resources, a.k.a. the provider, and information about what the implementation is all about.
 Due to the different usage patterns of the two parts, they need to be passed to puppet in two different calls:

 The `Puppet::SimpleResource.implement()` call receives the `current_state = get()` and `set(current_state, target_state, noop)` methods. `get` returns a list of discovered resources, while `set` takes the target state and enforces those goals on the subject.
 There is only a single (ruby) object throughout an agent run, that can easily do caching and what ever else is required for a good functioning of the provider.
 The state descriptions passed around are simple lists of key/value hashes describing resources.
 This will allow the implementation wide latitude in how to organise itself for simplicity and efficiency.

 The `Puppet::SimpleResource.define()` call provides a data-only description of the Type.
 This is all that is needed on the server side to compile a manifest.
 Thanks to puppet 4 data type checking, this will already be much more strict (with less effort) than possible with the current APIs, while providing more automatically readable documentation about the meaning of the attributes.

 Details in no particular order:

 * All of this should fit on any unmodified puppet4 installation.
 It is completely additive and optional.
 Currently.

 * The Type definition
   * It is data-only.
   * Refers to puppet data types.
   * No code runs on the server.